Viewing Thanksgiving From Abroad

-The missionary offered a prayer of thanks before the meal, and in the course of the day we Americans sang traditional American folk songs, discussed the origins of the holiday and also shared favorite memories of the day.
-There was an endearing intensity to doing all that in a Buddhist country wilting in tropical heat on the other side of the world.
+The husband offered a prayer of thanks before the meal, and in the course of the day the Americans present sang traditional folk songs, discussed the origins of the holiday and also shared favorite memories associated with it.
+There was an endearing intensity to doing all that in a Buddhist country wilting in tropical heat.

-Years later when my wife and I were living in France, we would gather each year to celebrate Thanksgiving with a group of expatriates and Europeans who had lived in the States.
+Years later, when my wife and I lived in France, we would gather each year to celebrate Thanksgiving with a group of expatriates and Europeans who had lived in the States.
 It was easier to find the meal’s ingredients in Europe, but we still felt homesick pondering treasured memories.

-It’s been my privilege to see much of the world, some 80 countries on six continents, including some places with the best quality of life, and some with the worst.
-Most people around the world feel love and loyalty for their home culture, which is good and normal.
+It’s been my privilege to see much of the world, nearly 100 countries on six continents, including some places with the best quality of life, and some with the worst.
+Most people around the world feel love and loyalty for their home culture, which is fine and good.
 But I must say that in my experience, the U.S. provides a unique mix of qualities that allow an exceptional quality of life: a blend of physical prosperity, personal and societal freedoms, openness to innovation and progress, technological advancement, and many avenues for personal growth and fulfillment.
 Many people around the world long to be part of it.